matiaspl/LinkPi-ENCx/README.md

 General note by the manufacturer - after the update some functions take effect after restarting twice.

 The devices come from factory having versions of firmware not available for download (e.g. 20201111)

+### update_20210607
+* Fix the language switching problem caused by the previous version
+* Fix the MP4 recording problem caused by the previous version *Applicable to any version after 20210123

+### update_20210527
+* Add remote access function (how to use )
+* Add custom layout design interface
+* Optimize decoding compatibility
+* Optimize decoding fluency (synchronous mode)
+* Solve the problem that the network input source cannot be re-encoded after restarting
+* Enhanced HDMI input stability
+*Applicable to any version after 20210123

 ### update_20210123
 * ENC1V2 adds remote control operation support